- Guaranteed for 2 full months

 - Instant Digital Download

 A day with a cloudless sky is a good day to drink a beer with friends, not to make long exposures.
-Likewise it cannot rain forever, so do not resign yourself to an afternoon with your PlayStation.
+Likewise, it cannot rain forever, so do not resign yourself to an afternoon with your PlayStation.
 You should study satellite images rather than the meteorological sites, trying to figure out if there is an incoming storm, or if the downpour is about to end.

 Scout the location ahead of time, as you need a lot of time to find the perfect composition, or at least more than the time needed for a “short exposure”.
-In fact in a long exposure the world is completely different from how you see it with your own eyes.
+In fact, in a long exposure, the world is completely different from how you see it with your own eyes.
 You have to try to see it with your mind, looking for a harmonious composition that includes moving subjects, trying to predict the direction of the clouds or the force of the sea.

-If you are using manual focus, just do it.
-If you are using the autofocus mode, you should focus by half-pressing the shutter button, and once the focus has been made, while still holding down the shutter button halfway, push the lever from Auto Focus to Manual.
-In this way, your camera will maintain the focus (or alternately you could use back-button focus).
+If you are using your camera’s autofocus mode, you should focus by half-pressing the shutter button, and once the focus has been made, while still holding down the shutter button halfway, push the lever from Auto Focus to Manual.
+In this way, your camera will maintain the focus (alternately, you could use back-button focus).

 The test is complete when you get a correct exposure.
 To determine if the exposure is correct, check the histogram (do not trust your display, it is too bright).
-It is true, there is no universally correct histogram, but there are histograms that are universally incorrect, namely moved completely to the right or left side (the image is respectively overexposed or underexposed).
+It is true that there is no universally correct result on the histogram, but there are histograms that are universally incorrect, namely moved completely to the right or left side (the image is respectively overexposed or underexposed).

-But how long will you to leave the shutter open?
+But how long will you need to leave the shutter open?
 It is less difficult than you might expect.
-First of all, recollect the shutter speed that you noted down from the “Test Shot” you did in Step Five above.
+First of all, recollect the shutter speed that you noted down from the “test shot” you did in Step Five above.
 Now you must compensate by the number of stops introduced by the filter.

 Once you’ve taken the shot with the calculated shutter speed, check the histogram.
-If the new histogram is approximately equal to the one of the test shot, mission accomplished.
+If the new histogram is approximately equal to the histogram of the test shot, mission accomplished.
 If it is shifted too far to the right or to the left, repeat the shot again correcting the shutter speed.